MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 22. Select **Save**.
 Close the **M365 pilot project theme** pane once your changes are saved.

-	**Note:** As previously mentioned at the start of this task, there is a known platform issue in the Microsoft 365 admin center where sometimes it saves the custom theme just fine, and other times it returns a message that says "Sorry, we couldn't save your theme.
+	**Note:** As previously mentioned at the start of this task, there is a known platform issue in the Microsoft 365 admin center where sometimes it saves the custom theme, and other times it returns a message that says "Sorry, we couldn't save your theme.
 Please try again later."
-If you receive this message, there's nothing you can do.
-This won't affect any future labs, other than it won't display the user's name next to their user icon or initials on the heading line.
+If you receive this message, it won't affect any future labs, other than it won't display the user's name next to their user icon or initials on the heading line.
 You are still asked to do this task to gain the experience of creating a theme such as this, even though it may not get saved.
 So if you get this error, skip the next step, which tests the custom theme.
 If your theme doesn't get saved, you won't be able to test it.
 However, you can perform the remaining steps following the next step in order to learn about the Default theme.

 23. Select the **Refresh** icon at the top of the screen, to the left of the address bar.
 Once the screen refreshes, note how the **MOD Administrator** name appears to the left of the circle with the megaphone icon.
 When members of the Microsoft 365 pilot project team sign in to Microsoft 365, their username now appears to the left of their profile picture (or in this case, an icon of a megaphone) or initials due to the custom theme that you just created.